rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 - Start off small.
 Focus on a single cert then take it from there.
 - Instead of breadth, aim for a depth of certifications.
 Assuming you have some practical cloud exp, 2-6 cloud certs are more than enough for mastering a cloud as long as they are specialised certs and not the generic ones.
 - For going deep into one cloud, go directly for the associate level cert.
 If you are new to the cloud and dont plan on going deep anytime soon then only go for the fundamental cert.
-- Eg: For Azure, the Azure Solutions Architect cert showcases your all round Azure cloud knowledge while the specialised Azure certs like Azure Data Engineer, Azure IAM Engineer, Azure Security Engineer etc help you gain specific skillsets on the cloud.
+- Eg: For Azure, the Azure Solutions Architect cert showcases your all round Azure cloud knowledge while the specialised Azure certs like Data Engineer, IAM Engineer, Security Engineer etc help you gain specific skillsets on the cloud.

 ### Have SMART goals